 They embrace who they are

-From my French beauty education, this is what I’ve learned (or at least taken to heart): Embrace who you are and your imperfections including tousled hair, imperfect teeth, and beauty marks.
+From my French beauty education, this is what I’ve learned (or at least taken to heart): Embrace who you are and your imperfections.
+That includes tousled hair, imperfect teeth, and beauty marks.
 But above all, don’t give a damn what other people think of you.

 The wonderful French women and friends I’ve known have taught me that women are truly beautiful when they believe in themselves and reject self-comparisons, conformity, and copy.

-And for this French education, I’m so happy I got the chance to live there and spend time with the women I did.
+And this, it turned out, to be the French education I was to be most grateful for.
+I’m so happy I got the chance to live there and spend time with the women I did.
+I hope I always remember to embrace life, because today, it’s what I count as my favorite French beauty tip.